ABOUT THE REPORTAbout the reporting process

 Selection of issues to report

-In accordance with the international guidelines, the issue selection process was conducted in three stages:
+In line with the international guidelines, the issue selection process was conducted in three stages:

 1. Identification

-The identification of issues relevant to the management of the ESG (E-environment, S-social, G-governance) area, i.e. environmental, social and responsible business practices and organisational governance – as well as the management of the company’s economic impact preceded:
+The identification of issues relevant to the management of the ESG (E-environment, S-social, G-governance) area, i.e. environmental, social and responsible business practices and organisational governance – as well as the management of the company’s economic impact was preceded by:

-• an analysis of our organisation’s responsibility towards the economy and market, the society and employees as well as the natural environment and climate,
+• an analysis of our company’s responsibility towards the economy and the market, society, the natural environment and climate,

-• a review of the global challenges for the power sector,
+• a review of global challenges for the power sector,

 • a benchmark of the most important ESG issues in the reporting of foreign and domestic energy companies,